-Bio 112 General Biology II (Lecture 3, Lab 2) 4 Continuation of Bio111 covering cellular structure, metabolism process, genetics, DNA function and genome expression, biotechnology and molecular biology in medicine.
-Prerequisite: Bio 111 or equivalent or consent of division chair.
+- Bio 112 General Biology II (Lecture 3, Lab 2) 4 Continuation of Bio111 covering cellular structure, metabolism process, genetics, DNA function and genome expression, biotechnology and molecular biology in medicine.
+Prerequisite: Bio 111 or equivalent or consent of division chair. - Bio 246 Human Anatomy (Lecture 3, Lab 2)

-Bio 246 Human Anatomy (Lecture 3, Lab 2) 4 A study of both the gross and microscopic anatomical study of tissues and organ systems of the human body.
+A study of both the gross and microscopic anatomical study of tissues and organ systems of the human body.
 Laboratory study of histology slides, skeletons and non-human mammals is undertaken.
 Directed dissections of laboratory specimens are required.
-Prerequisite: Bio 101 or 112 or consent of division chair.
+Prerequisite: Bio 101 or 112 or consent of division chair. - Bio 247 Human Physiology (Lecture 3, Lab 2)

-Bio 247 Human Physiology A study in the normal and some abnormal functions of the integument, skeletal, muscular, circulatory, respiratory, digestive, urogential, sensory, nervous and endocrine systems.
+A study in the normal and some abnormal functions of the integument, skeletal, muscular, circulatory, respiratory, digestive, urogential, sensory, nervous and endocrine systems.
 Laboratory exercises include biomedical instrumentation.
-Prerequisite: Bio 246 or consent of division chair.
+Prerequisite: Bio 246 or consent of division chair. - Bio 308 Genetics (Lecture 3, Lab 2)

-Bio 308 Genetics (Lecture 3, Lab 2) 4 Basic principles of heredity including Mendelian, cytogenetics, apopulation theory, gene regulation and an introduction to molecular genetics.
+Basic principles of heredity including Mendelian, cytogenetics, apopulation theory, gene regulation and an introduction to molecular genetics.
 Laboratory emphasis on classical laboratory experimentation and molecular techniques.

-Prerequisites: Bio 111 and 112 or consent of division chair.
+Prerequisites: Bio 111 and 112 or consent of division chair. - Bio 317 Ecology (Lecture 3)

-Bio 317 Ecology (Lecture 3, Lab 3) 4 Emphasis on fundamental ecological concepts introduced in literature and illustrated in field investigations.
-Two weekend field trips required (Friday afternoon-Sunday) Prerequisites: Bio 111, 112 and Che 221 or Sci 115.
+Emphasis on fundamental ecological concepts introduced in literature and illustrated in field investigations.
+Two weekend field trips required (Friday afternoon-Sunday) Prerequisites: Bio 111, 112 and Che 221 or Sci 115. - Bio 341 Plant Biology (Lecture 3, Lab 2)

-Bio 341 Plant Biology (Lecture 3, Lab 2) 4 Introduction to the basic concepts of plant life through a study of the structure, functional form, reproduction, genetics and ecology of: fungi, algae, nonvascular plants and vascular plants.
-Prerequisites: Bio 101 or 111 and Che 221or Sci 115.

-Bio 345 Evolutionary Zoology (Lecture 3) 3
+Introduction to the basic concepts of plant life through a study of the structure, functional form, reproduction, genetics and ecology of: fungi, algae, nonvascular plants and vascular plants.
+Prerequisites: Bio 101 or 111 and Che 221or Sci 115. - Bio 345 Evolutionary Zoology (Lecture 3, Lab 3)

 A study in evolutionary principles and methods of evolutionary analysis using primarily the natural history, anatomy and systematics of the animal kingdom: proto-zoans through mammals.
-Prerequisites: Bio 101, 111, 112, Che 221, 222 or with consent of instructor.
+Prerequisites: Bio 101 or 111 and 112, Che 221 and 222 or consent of instructor. - Bio 350 Molecular and Cellular Biology (Lecture 3, Lab 2)

-Bio 350 Molecular and Cellular Biology (Lecture 3, Lab 2) 4 A study of plant and animal molecular and cellular structure, biochemistry and function.
+A study of plant and animal molecular and cellular structure, biochemistry and function.
 Emphasis will be placed on the molecular level of cells, cellular metabolism and the structure and function of the major organelles.
 The course is designed to precede Bio 351.
-Prerequisites: Bio 111,112, Che 221, 222 or concurrent enrollment, or consent of division chair.
+Prerequisites: Bio 111 and 112, Che 221 and 222 or Sci 115, or concurrent enrollment, or consent of division chair.

-Bio 351 General Microbiology
+Bio 351 General Microbiology (Lecture 2, Lab 4)

 Introduction to bacteria (morphology, physiology, ecological and medical importance) and microorganisms (viruses, rickettsia, pathogenic, protozoa, molds and yeasts).
 Laboratory sessions will emphasize the culture, physiology and identification of the major groups of microbes.
-Prerequisites: Bio 101 or 111 and Bio 350 and Che 221.
+Prerequisites: Bio 101 or 111 and 350 and Che 221.